FernandaAureliano/datascience_portfolio/README.md

 My credentials include a master degree in Administration -emphasis on Finance and Management Control- from Coppead (UFRJ), the only Full-Time MBA in Brazil that follows international quality standards (listed 11 times in the FT ranking of top MBAs, since 2001), a MBA in Business Management from FGV and a bachelor´s degree in Production Engineering from UFPE.

-**Knowledge in:** R, Analytics, Machine Learning, Power BI/Tableau, SQL, Spark, Agile Methods.
+**Knowledge in:** R, Python, Analytics, Machine Learning, Power BI, Tableau, SQL, Spark, Agile Methods.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/fernanda-aureliano/)